 Buying items that you need or were already planning to buy on sale is a great cost-saving measure, but you are not really getting a bargain if you bought something impulsively just because it was on sale.
 Let's say the cashmere sweater originally cost \$300.
 Your initial thought may be that you saved \$225, but in reality, you spent \$75.
-And that free second Wonder Mop isn't really free - you had to spend \$20 to get the first one (plus shipping and handling on both mops).
-When you are tempted to buy something on sale, ask yourself if you really need the item, and remember to focus on the cost, not just the savings.
+And that free second Wonder Mop isn't really free - you had to spend \$20 to get the first one (plus shipping and handling on Botsaving sale) whereas the first one following and handling on Botsaving sales yours and the fitter work of the sales and the sales are sales as a sale.

+remember to focus on the cost, not just the savings.
 If you weren't going to buy it anyway, the best bargain is to not buy.